 Any person qualified for such membership shall become a Full Member upon payment of the set membership fee.

-4.01 (b)
+4.01 (b) Associate Members

 Associate membership in RTAM shall be available to:

-An educator, resident in Manitoba, who is in receipt of a pension from a teacher’s fund in a Canadian jurisdiction outside of Manitoba, or
+An Educator, resident in Manitoba, who is in receipt of a pension from a teacher’s fund in a Canadian jurisdiction outside of Manitoba;

-An educator in receipt of a Manitoba Civil Service Superannuation Fund (CSSF) pension, or resident in Manitoba and in receipt of an equivalent pension from a Canadian jurisdiction outside of Manitoba, or
+An Educator in receipt of a Manitoba Civil Service Superannuation Fund (CSSF) pension, or resident in Manitoba and in receipt of an equivalent pension from a Canadian jurisdiction outside of Manitoba;

-A non-educator in receipt of a TRAF pension, or
+A non-Educator in receipt of a TRAF pension;

-A person who holds a teaching certificate, who is not retired, who is contributing to TRAF, the CSSF, or its equivalent in a Canadian jurisdiction, and who is a member of the RTAM Long Term Care-Plan, or
+A person who holds a teaching certificate, who is not retired, who is contributing to TRAF, the CSSF, or its equivalent in a Canadian jurisdiction, and who is a member of the RTAM Long Term Care-Plan;

-A person who is not retired, who is contributing to a Manitoba university or college pension fund, or its equivalent in a Canadian jurisdiction outside of Manitoba, and is a member of the RTAM Long Term Care Plan, or
+A person who is not retired, who is contributing to a Manitoba university or college pension fund, or its equivalent in a Canadian jurisdiction outside of Manitoba, and is a member of the RTAM Long Term Care Plan;

 The spouse/partner of a full or associate member, or

-The surviving spouse/partner of a full or associate member, or
+The surviving spouse/partner of a full or associate member;

 An individual registered in an RTAM sponsored insurance plan before May13, 2009 who is:

-An educator, non-resident in Manitoba, who is in receipt of a pension from a teacher’s fund in a Canadian jurisdiction outside of Manitoba, or
+An Educator, non-resident in Manitoba, who is in receipt of a pension from a teacher’s fund in a Canadian jurisdiction outside of Manitoba;

-An educator, non-resident in Manitoba, who is in receipt of a pension, equivalent to a Manitoba CSSF pension, from a Canadian jurisdiction outside of Manitoba, or
+An Educator, non-resident in Manitoba, who is in receipt of a pension, equivalent to a Manitoba CSSF pension, from a Canadian jurisdiction outside of Manitoba;

-An educator who is in receipt of a pension from a university or college in Canada, or
+An Educator who is in receipt of a pension from a university or college in Canada;

-An educator in receipt of a pension from a teacher college or university plan outside of Canada, or
+An Educator in receipt of a pension from a teacher college or university plan outside of Canada;

-A retired teacher whose qualifications are from a country other than Canada.
+A retired teacher whose qualifications are from a country other than Canada; or

-Any individual who does not meet these criteria but who is deemed eligible by the RTAM Board.
+An individual who does not meet these criteria but who is deemed eligible by the RTAM Board.

+Associate members may serve on RTAM Committees.

+Associate members are not voting members of RTAM and as such may not vote on formal matters of RTAM business or take a position with the RTAM Board of Directors.

 Any person qualified for such membership shall become an Associate Member upon payment of the set membership fee.